When You DM the Wrong God — Modern Paraphrase | nocap.bible

 "If I'm a man of God, let fire come down from heaven and consume you and your fifty."

-Did Ahaziah learn?
+Did learn?
 No. He sent ANOTHER captain with ANOTHER fifty men.
 This one was even more aggressive:

 "Man of God, the king's order: come down quickly!"